 Overview

-This guide introduces the usage of Barbieri SpectroLFPqb spectrophotometer in combination with neoStampa Delta Calibration Wizard.
-The full process on Calibration Wizard is described in the separated user manual.
+This guide introduces the usage of the Barbieri SpectroLFPqb spectrophotometer in combination with the neoStampa Delta Calibration Wizard.
+The full process of Calibration Wizard is described in the Calibration Wizard knowledge base.

 This device is not supported on neoStampa for spot measurements whether with Color chart or Color replacement tools.